Maximus-Raafat/Calculate-hangout/README.md

 # Calculate-hangout
-Program calculate between friends how much money does each person owe and how much do they should pay?
+The program calculates between friends how much money each person owes and how much they should pay.